Pre-action protocols and seeking repossession of private rented housing on rent arrears grounds

-Pre-action requirements and repossessions
+Pre-action protocols and repossessions

 As a landlord, if you want to end a tenancy, you must do it legally.
 Your tenants are protected by the law against harassment and unlawful eviction, so if you (or a letting agent acting on your behalf) do not follow the correct steps they may take legal action.